Learning-and-Intelligent-Systems/predicators/predicators/approaches/documentation/grammar_search_invention_approach.md

 Demonstrations should be saved as a subfolder in the `saved_datasets` folder.
 The folder should be named `<env_name>__vlm_demos__<seed>_<num_demos>`.
 For instance, `apple_coring__vlm_demos__456__1`.
 Within the folder, there should be 1 subfolder for every demonstration trajectory.
 So in the above example, there should be exactly 1 subfolder.
 Name each of these subfolders `traj_<demonstration_number>` with 0-indexing (e.g., `traj_0` for the first demo).
 Within each traj subfolder, there should be two things:
 1. a subfolder corresponding to each timestep for the demonstration.
+This will contain all the images (potentially from multiple camera views) that correspond to the observation at the current timestep.
 2. an `options_traj.txt` file that lists out the series of options executed between each of the states.

 The `options_traj.txt` file should contain strings corresponding to the options executed as part of the trajectory.
 The format for each option should be `<option_name>(<objects>, [<continuous_params>])`.